ghiscoding/slickgrid-universal/README.md

 The goal is to create a common repo that includes all Editors, Filters, Extensions and Services that could be used by any Framework (it is framework agnostic).
-It's also a good opportunity to decouple some features/services that not every project require at all time, this will also help in getting a smaller bundle size.
+It's also a good opportunity to decouple some features/services that not every project require at all time, this will also help in getting smaller bundle size depending on which features (packages) are used.
 For example, not every project requires backend services (OData, GraphQL), which is why they are better handled in a monorepo structure.

 ### Demo page